johnpantalos/highSchool-library-project/README.md

 This project runs on Windows 10 using XAMPP.

+# You can see the project that is online in a free domain here: [text](http://highschoollibraryportal.rf.gd/index.php)

 Here's how you can set it up and run it using XAMPP:

 ## Step 1 : Install In Windows 10: